 The Bible revolves around love, teaching us the way to love God and to love man.
 Love is the meaning and motivation for life.
 With love, life is wonderful and joyful; without it, life is just dull and uninteresting.
 Our Lord Jesus tells us that we have to bear our cross and follow Him.
 These teachings behind the cross are the teachings of love, representing the relationship between God and us, and the relationship we have with each other.

-It is easy to love God and to love people who love us in return, but it's not so easy to love those who don't love us back.
-However, our Lord Jesus teaches us not merely to love our enemies but also to pray for those who persecute us.
+It is easy, of course, to love God and to love people who love us in return.
+But it's not so easy to love those who don't love us back.
+Our Lord Jesus teaches us not merely to love our enemies but also to pray for those who persecute us (Mt 5:44).
+This may seem to be an even harder task, but when we consider how Jesus and Stephen were able to do it, how can we, who are determined to follow Christ, fail at it?
 As believers who claim to have picked up our cross and followed Christ, we must remember that the burden of the cross lies in this kind of love.
 The Bible tells us the reasons why we should love our enemies.

 Why We Should Love

 Because Jesus First Loved Us

 If Jesus had not come into this world in the form of flesh and redeemed us from our sins by shedding His own blood, we would not someday be able to stand blameless before God.
 While we were still sinners, God sent His only Son as a sacrifice for the atonement of our sins, because He loved us so.

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.
 (Jn 3:16-18)